Identifying Predatory Publishers: A Checklist

 Editorial board

-Please note it can be very difficult to verify who is on an editorial board, so it is good to cross-check to ensure the information is accurate.
+Please note it can be very difficult to verify who is on an editorial board.

-When deciding whether to publish in a journal, please remember that some of the same criteria used to disqualify deceptive publishers can also disqualify journals from the global south.Footnote 1
+When deciding whether to publish in a journal, please remember that some of the same criteria used to disqualify predatory publishers can also disqualify journals from low- and middle-income countries.

 Need further guidance or support?